All Collections

 Less is more, but sometimes you have to provide depth.
-Instructions, giving clarification... maybe they just want it in writing.
-Sometimes we have to stretch our tolerance for length.
+Instructions, clarifying... maybe they just want it in writing.
+Sometimes, we have to stretch our length tolerance.

 Bottom Line on Top